Roasted Brussels Sprouts with Cranberries, Pecans and Hot Honey

 Wow.
 That’s a whole lotta love for a veggie that used to be every kid’s suppertime nightmare!

-Why You’ll Love These Particular Roasted Brussel Sprouts
+Why You’ll Love These Particular Roasted Brussels Sprouts

 These are no plain-jane baked sprouts.
 No siree.
-These have yummy layers of flavor and texture that truly elevate basic Brussel sprouts!
+These have yummy layers of flavor and texture that truly elevate basic Brussels sprouts!

-• And as if all that wasn’t delicious enough, the whole glorious concoction is tossed in an alluring drizzle of sweet-and-spicy honey.
-Not so much that your Brussel sprouts are sticky-sweet.
+- And as if all that wasn’t delicious enough, the whole glorious concoction is tossed in an alluring drizzle of sweet-and-spicy honey.
+Not so much that your Brussels sprouts are sticky-sweet.
 And not overly spicy-hot.
 Just enough to give them a tempting little hint of “Heyyyyy … what’s that delicious flavor going on here?”

-Ready to make restaurant-quality Brussel sprouts?
+Ready to make restaurant-quality Brussels sprouts?
 Friends, it’s so quick and easy!

 Plus I’ve got a bunch of great tips all along the way, to ensure they turn out addictively wonderful …

-How to Make This Roasted Brussel Sprouts Recipe (with LOTS of Tips)
+How to Make This Roasted Brussels Sprouts Recipe (with LOTS of Tips)

 Step #1